cdsittampalam/documentation/docs/Deposit & Withdraw.md

 *   the transaction reference number
 *   the estimated withdrawal fee

 Details of the withdrawal fees is shown when you click the question mark icon.
-This includes:
+Fees includes:

 *   Qredo fees for the settlement.
 *   Miner fees that cover the work and resources they need to generate blocks on the underlying network.

-1. To see details of fees, click the question mark icon.
-2. To start the withdrawal, click **Initiate Withdrawal**.
+1. To start the withdrawal, click **Initiate Withdrawal**.
 You are then prompted to check your phone app.
-3. To return to the previous screen, click **Back**.
+2. To return to the previous screen, click **Back**.

 Once authorised, the custodian can also approve or reject the transaction.